Chirality and polarization of inertial antiferromagnetic resonances driven by spin-orbit torques: model

 \section{model}

 As illustrated in Fig.~\ref{device}, we study an inertial AFM film attached to a heavy metal (HM) with strong spin-orbit coupling, driven by oscillating in-plane currents.
-The bipartite AFM dynamics, that includes magnetic inertia, Gilbert damping, and SOTs, are captured phenomenologically by two exchange-coupled ILLG equations.
+The bipartite AFM dynamics are captured phenomenologically by two exchange-coupled ILLG equations, which include spin inertia, Gilbert damping, and SOTs.
 For sublattice $k$, the ILLG equation reads:

-where $\mathbf{m}_k$ is the unit magnetization vector of sublattice $k$ ($k = 1, 2$), $\alpha$ is the Gilbert damping constant, and $\eta$ is the inertial relaxation time, typically ranging from femtoseconds to picoseconds, as predicted by \textit{ab initio} calculations \cite{DThonig} and confirmed experimentally \cite{YLi,KNeeraj,VUnikandanunni}.
-The magnetic energy, arising from the magnetocrystalline anisotropy and the intersublattice exchange interaction, is expressed in frequency units as
+where $\mathbf{m}_{k}$ is the unit magnetization vector of sublattice $k$ ($k=1,2$), $\alpha$ is the Gilbert damping constant, and $\eta$ is the inertial relaxation time, typically ranging from femtoseconds to picoseconds, as predicted by \textit{ab initio} calculations \citep{DThonig} and confirmed experimentally \citep{YLi,KNeeraj,VUnikandanunni}.